 He goes by the name of Emanuel Manasse.
 Manase was born in Germany in 1842 however he moved to the United States around 1984.
 He would first move to New Jersey then to Napa, California in 1871.
 Manasse was a son of a leather tanner in Germany.
 It was likely that he learned from his father about leather carrying on the family trade.

 He was working as a leather tanner while in New Jersey.
 He was a leather tanner for the Swayer Tanning Company, founded in 1869.
 When he moved to Napa, California where he continued to be a leather tanner.
-It was around 1975, while at Napa when Manasse develops the Napa leather.
-The leather was soft, flexible, and very well suited for glove making.
+It was around 1975, while at Napa when Manasse developed the Napa leather.
+The leather was soft, flexible, and very well suited for glove-making.
 Since the leather was developed in Napa, many went on to call it Napa leather.

 The soft and flexible high-quality leather became popular even outside Napa.
 Because of its success, Manasse would, later on, become a partner at the Swayer Tanning Company in 1880.
 He would lead a very rich and successful life because of the invention.
 The Napa leather would go on as a very well-known term in the leather world.
 Many people relate to it and refer to it as soft and flexible leather.
 It is also great for fine leather goods.
 Maybe the next time you think about Napa, it will not just be about wine.